HaiboLi99/HaiboLi99.github.io/_pages/home.md

 ### Research

 My research centers around utilizing mathematical modeling and computational techniques to address challenging problems in scientific computing and data science.
 The research topics mainly include:
-* Inverse problems, regularization
+* Inverse problems, Regularization
-* Numerical linear algebra, matrix analysis and computation
+* Numerical linear algebra, Matrix analysis and computation
 * Scientific machine learning

 I am always interested in collaborating with researchers in mathematics, statistics, artificial intelligence, and related fields.
 For any discussions, please feel free to reach out to me.